Yuqiu-Yang/Sudoku-Solver/README.md

 # Sudoku-Solver
-Use Backtracking, Modified-Backtracking, information theory, and MCMC to solve Sudoku puzzles.
+Use Backtracking, Modified-Backtracking, and MCMC to solve Sudoku puzzles.